raghavsethi/bounced/README.md

 ------------------------

 ###Client initiates download
-1. User selects a file and selects 'download'
+1. User selects a file and selects 'download'/'bounce'
 2. Client makes request to /download with mac, hash, type
 3. If the file is 'online', the server creates 1 entry in the pending table from uploader to downloader.
 Otherwise, it will also create 'x' entries for the user's friends to download the file.